hiveeyes/beradio/doc/source/tasks.rst

 - [o] move some stuff out of README.rst, place into network.rst and also publish @ kotori-daq
 - [o] start with libberadio c++
 - [o] improve inline docs
+- [o] add docs/rationale about choosing Bencode with reference to JeeLabs

 Prio 2
 ------